Information for U.S. Citizens Arrested/Incarcerated in Albania

 Providing a list of local attorneys to help the prisoner obtain legal representation;

-Providing information about judicial procedures in the foreign country;
+Providing information about Albanian judicial procedures;

 Notifying family and/or friends, if authorized by the prisoner via a Privacy Act consent, Form DS-5505 (PDF 184.97 KB);

-What services can the U.S. Embassy not provide?
+What services can't the U.S. Embassy provide?

 A consular officer cannot: